DougTrajano/ToChiquinho/docs/dataset/annotation.en.md

 ## Annotation Guidelines

-The annotators are required to follow the following guidelines:
+Annotators must follow the following guidelines:

+---

 Hi!
-Welcome to the Offensive Language Identification Dataset in Brazilian Portuguese.
+Welcome to the Offensive Language Annotation Project in Brazilian Portuguese.

 Warning!
-You will see several offensive phrases, be aware that they are not targeted for you.
-Avoid spending too many hours doing this work, your health first, ok? ❤
+You will see several offensive comments, be aware that they are not directed to you.
+Avoid spending too many consecutive hours doing this work, your health first, okay? ❤

-Before starting, let's define some concepts and see some examples.
+Before starting, let's align some concepts.

-**What is negative text?**

-A negative text is something that exposes an uncomfortable opinion or a negative sentiment, but it is not a threat.
+### What's the task you are doing?

+You must annotate/labeling offensive comments.
+The information you provide will be used to help identify offensive comments and/or better understand *haters* behavior.

+### What questions should you answer?

+For each comment, you must answer the following questions:

+#### Is this text toxic?
+(Yes/No)

+Is the comment offensive?
+By default the system will pre-select it as "Yes", if the comment is not offensive, mark it as "No".

+#### Which kind of toxicity it has?

+What kind of toxicity does the comment have?
+Respond with one of the options below:

+##### Identity Attack

+The comment has an attack on sexual orientation, gender identity, or gender.

+##### Insult

+The comment has an insult, insult, name calling, etc. for the purpose of humiliating or hitting a victim's weak point.

+##### Profanity/Obscene

+The comment has obscene, vulgar, pornographic, etc. words.

+##### Racism

+The comment is prejudiced or discriminatory based on the race, color or ethnicity of a person or group of people.

+##### Religious intolerance

+The comment is prejudiced or discriminatory based on the religion, cult or religious practice of a person or group of people.

+##### Sexism

+The comment is prejudiced or discriminatory based on the gender of a person or group of people.

+##### Xanophobia

+The comment is prejudiced or discriminatory towards people who are foreigners or from other cultures.

+#### Is there a specific target?
+(Individual/Group/Other)

+This question seeks to identify whether the toxic comment is directed at an individual, a group, or others.

+Check only if there is a clear target for the toxic comment.

+#### What words are offensive/toxic?

+What words are offensive or toxic?
+Mark words in the text that are profane, insulting, or toxic.

+*curse words* are words or set of words that will be profane/insulting.

 Example:

-- @USER @USER Obama wanted liberals & illegals to move into red states
-- @USER @USER @USER It’s not my fault you support gun control

-**What is offensive text?**

-An offensive text is something that exposes a threat or insult a person or a group of people.
+- Will take it in c@, your arr0mb@d0

+In the sentence above, we have two *curse words* that must be marked: `will take no c@` and `arr0mb@d0`.

+Another example:

+"What a silly example!
+You are too dumb."

+In the sentence above, the word `idiot` and `dumb` are examples of *curse words*.

+*curse words* are also considered a set of words, for example: `go to shit`.

+### Difference between a negative opinion and a toxic comment

+It's important to understand the difference between a negative opinion and a toxic comment.

+A **negative opinion** is a text that exposes an unpleasant opinion or fact in harsh words, usually criticizing someone's work or action, but without hurting the dignity or honor of a person or group.

 Examples:

-- @USER @USER Go home you’re drunk!!! @USER #MAGA #Trump2020 👊🇺🇸👊 URL
-- @USER Someone should'veTaken"" this piece of shit to a volcano. 😂

-**What is a bad sentence?**

-A bad sentence contains curse words, for example:

-- What a idiot example!
-You're Dork!

-In the above phrase, the words `idiot` and `Dork` are examples of bad sentences.
-Sets of words can also be used, for example: `piece of shit`.
+- I believe that the president of the USER company does not do a good job.
+- We lost because the USER player didn't score any goals.

+A **toxic comment** goes beyond freedom of expression, usually contains offensive or insulting words.
+It seeks to denigrate the dignity or honor of a person or group.

+Examples:

+- The president of the USER company is an idiot and doesn't understand what is important to the company.
+- This retard doesn't know how to play pqp

-**Spelling errors and ways to avoid detection of toxicity**
+### Misspellings and ways to avoid detection of toxicity

-Misspellings should be interpreted as its own word, but it will not be fixed.

-Sometimes, users try to spell the curse words wrong to avoid detection of toxicity.
-For example:

-- M@therfucker!
-You're a piece of sh1t!
+Users may mistype words or substitute characters to avoid detection of toxicity.
+In this case, you should interpret them as normal words, but they won't be corrected.

-You should follow the annotation in the same way as if the user wrote the sentence correctly.
+You should follow through with the tags in the same way, capturing the words as if they were correct.

+---

+If you have any questions, you can contact Douglas Trajano.